ceafin/dfir-lab/README.md

-# dfir-lab
+# Disposable DFIR lab

-Disposable DFIR lab
+Looking to create a Terraform "disposable" deployable DFIR lab set up to save on buying local hardware for play.